 Goal: The Decatur-Hamilton area will encourage advances in technology for communications and energy.

-- Continue to expand high speed Internet service options to the area. - Explore and promote a variety of energy sources that promote clean and renewable energy sources such as wind, solar, etc.
+- Expand high speed Internet service options to the area. - > Explore and promote a variety of energy sources that promote clean and renewable energy sources such as wind, solar, etc.